Note: How to use HTML "picture" for responsive images. Responsive Images

 This solves the problem in one key, allowing us to show one image per different circumstances.
 But, it doesn't allow us to show different images for different circumstances.

-New solution: picture tagpicture is a new element that should be part of HTML5.
+picture is a new element that should be part of HTML5.
 It will significantly speed up the process of placing adaptive images, similar to the principles of operation of the audio and video elements.
 It will allow you to specify multiple source elements, each of which will point to various files images along with the conditions under which they must be loaded.

 It will allow you to download various images depending on: